appstate-apphack/appalhack/content/prizes.md

 {% card(title="WiCS — Best Women's Project", img="/prizes/projector.png") %}
 The WiCS club is awarding the best women's project with a porjector.

-To be eligible for this prize category, half the team has to identify as females.
+To be eligible for this prize category, half the team has to identify as female or non binary.
 {% end %}

 {% card(title="ASCII — Best Game", img="/prizes/walcom.png") %}